miltonra/RomCom/README.md

 pip install .
 python installation_test.py
 ```
-This should install the correct runtime dependencies.
+This should install, and test, all the correct runtime dependencies.
 These are exhaustively documented in
 [pyproject.toml](https://github.com/miltonra/RomComma/blob/main/pyproject.toml).

 ## Documentation